bioinfo-pf-curie/geniac/utils/docs/process.rst

     * Yes: but it cannot be easily installed as the order of the channels matters or it requires the ``dependencies`` or the ``pip`` directives in the conda recipe: see LINKYYY (-> create a yml file with the conda recipe in recipes/conda/)

-* Is my tools available only as a binary (but without source code available) or as an executable script (shell, python, R, etc)
+* Is my tools available only as a binary (but without source code available) or as an executable script (shell, python, perl)

    * Yes: see LINKZZZ (-> put the binary or executable script in bin/)